Can I homeschool and become a foster parent?

 Foster care has brought many blessings and challenges to our family, including our homeschooling.
 While it is possible to homeschool and foster successfully, there are many things you need to consider before making your final decision.

-Top 5 things you need to consider before homeschooling AND fostering
+Top 5 things to consider before homeschooling AND fostering

 1. Make sure you and your spouse are on the same page.

 Do you have a desire to be a foster parent, but your husband is hesitant or vice versa?
-Before you commit to opening your home to hurting children, be sure you both want to commit your family to the responsibilities that come with foster care.
+Before you commit to opening your home to children who are hurting, be sure you both want to commit your family to the responsibilities that come with foster care.

 Like any other major decision (such as deciding to homeschool), if you and your spouse are on opposing sides, you might feel resentment towards each other.